 Details of the scheme

-- Assistance will be offered to buyers who wish to purchase a new build home from a home builder who has registered to participate in the scheme with the Scottish Government.
+- Assistance will be offered to buyers who wish to purchase a new build home from a home builder, such as Stephen, who has registered to participate in the scheme with the Scottish Government.

 - The Scottish scheme will not incur any interest charges on the equity provided by Scottish Government.